What is Pay Per Click Advertising (PPC)?

-Perhaps the most overlooked platform for marketers is LinkedIn, as its professional nature leads many to mistakenly believe that it is only suitable for B2B advertising.
+Perhaps the most overlooked platform for marketers is LinkedIn, since its professional nature leads many to mistakenly believe that it is only suitable for B2B advertising.
 On the contrary, LinkedIn is a growing network of almost 500 million users, many of whom are individuals with a range of interests.
-Of course, LinkedIn ads do need to be relevant to the platform, so it’s not for everyone, but you’d be surprised at how making use of the LinkedIn ad system can help you to target very specific groups of potential customers.
+Of course, LinkedIn ads do need to be relevant to the platform, so it’s not for everyone.
+But you’d be surprised at how making use of the LinkedIn ad system can help you to target very specific groups of potential customers.
 Be aware that LinkedIn adverts can be very expensive.
-So it is important that you pay a lot of attention to the target audience and what action you want them to take in order to get their details.
+So it is important that you pay serious attention to the target audience and what actions you want them to take in order to get their details.
 Landing pages with download options often work best for sponsored posts.
 Whilst short messages with a highly relevant benefit work best for sponsored InMails.

 How it Works

-Being a professional social network, LinkedIn offers a unique set of targeting options that relate to users’ job titles, places of study, places of work and skills.
+Being a professional social network, LinkedIn offers a unique set of targeting options that relate to users’ job titles, places of study, places of work, and skills.
 This can be very useful if you’re advertising a course or event.
-When it comes to paying for your ads, you can either pay per click or per 1,000 impressions.
-It may come as a surprise that LinkedIn’s prices can actually be higher than those of Facebook or even Google, but don’t let that put you off.
+When paying for your ads, you can either pay per click or per 1,000 impressions.
+It may come as a surprise that LinkedIn’s prices can actually be higher than Facebook or even Google, but don’t let that put you off.
 If you can create a highly targeted ad and put it in front of a highly targeted audience, you’re much more likely to get a better ROI for your campaign

-When using LinkedIn, the most common mistake advertisers make is taking the same approach that they would with Facebook, or another platform.
+When using LinkedIn, the most common mistake advertisers make is taking the same approach that they would with Facebook or another platform.
 This is very unlikely to have positive results, as the campaign simply won’t be relevant.
 Take the narrow reach approach and tailor your LinkedIn ads to a very specific audience, taking advantage of the platform’s unique options.
-You should also seriously consider whether LinkedIn is relevant to your business at all, as you shouldn’t feel obliged to use it just because it’s there.
+You should also seriously consider whether LinkedIn is relevant to your business, as you shouldn’t feel obliged to use it just because it’s there.
 Putting yourself in the user’s position can help you to decide whether your campaign will be worth it.
-You can access Linkedin adverts here
+You can access Linkedin adverts here.

 Why Choose Pay-Per-Click Ads?

 Why choose PPC ads?
-Because you are reaching the people you want to reach where and when you what to reach them.
+Because you are reaching the people, you want to reach where and when you want to reach them.
 Display ads can be shown on specific websites that relate to your business, and search ads appear at the top of the search engine results.